BelkaDev/Mustream/README.md

 * This script doesn't provide a client interface (pause,next,prev) </br>
 I suggest you use SP (https://gist.github.com/wandernauta/6800547) for this purpose.
-* If you want to queue a single artist playlist, add prefix 'some' before to load </br>
+* If you want to queue a single artist playlist, add the prefix `some` before to load </br>
 a complete playlist, acronyms are accepted for recognized bands. </br>
    - `play some PF` will queue up a Pink Floyd playlist</br>
    - `play some NMH` will queue up a Neutral milk hotel playlist </br>
-* To hide the (ugly) Spotify GUI you can try out these commands. (will work better on WM) </br>
+* To hide the Spotify GUI you can try out these commands. (will work better on WM) </br>
   - `xdotool search --name spotify windowunmap`
   - `wmctrl -r "spotify" -b toggle,hidden`